 \section{Findings}

-Our results indicate the effectiveness and usefulness of \sys{} in facilitating programmers to flexibly decompose their tasks, thereby externalizing their mental models.
-Additionally, the concept of \textit{hierarchical generation} further scaffolds programmers' intent into code across multi-level abstraction, all while providing controllability.
-We present a detailed qualitative analysis and system log data in themes corresponding to the four \textbf{D}esign \textbf{G}uidelines and \textbf{R}esearch \textbf{Q}uestions.
+Our results highlight the usefulness of \sys{} in facilitating programmers to flexibly decompose their tasks, and scaffold their intentions into code across multiple levels of abstraction through hierarchical generation.
+We present a detailed qualitative analysis and system log data corresponding to the four \textbf{D}esign \textbf{G}uidelines and \textbf{R}esearch \textbf{Q}uestions.